Isolated Posts Allowance Indexes (Living Cost Differential Indexes) (LCD)

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.

-Initial contact is made by sending a census letter to head office departmental contacts.
+Initial contact is made by sending a letter to head office departmental contacts to identify the number of employees and the contact information for a main contact at each post.

 Follow-ups with respondents are made by phone and email.